$\Xi_b \to \Xi$ form factors from lattice QCD and Standard-Model predictions for $\Xi_b \to \Xi \mu^+\mu^-$ and $\Xi_b \to \Xi \gamma$ decays: Conclusions

 Comparisons of our results for the $\Xi_b \to \Xi$ form factors with continuum calculations are shown in Tables \ref{tab:FFcompare} and \ref{tab:xi_gamma_branching_ratios} at the kinematic points $q^2=q^2_{\rm max}$ and $q^2=0$.
 Compared to Rui \textit{et al.}, 2025 \cite{Rui:2025ajk}, the central values of our results tend to be lower, but there is a reasonable overall agreement given the estimated uncertainties.
 A larger number of continuum calculations are available for the tensor form factor at $q^2=0$ that is relevant for the $\Xi_b \to\Xi\gamma$ decay rates, as shown in Table \ref{tab:xi_gamma_branching_ratios}.
 The quark models of Refs. \cite{Davydov:2022glx} and \cite{Geng:2022xpn} gave lower values for this form factor compared to our lattice calculation, while Refs.~\cite{Rui:2025ajk} and especially Ref.~\cite{Liu:2011ema} gave higher values.

 Our Standard-Model prediction for $\mathcal{B}(\Xi_b^- \to \Xi^-\gamma)$ is consistent with the upper bound $\mathcal{B}(\Xi_b^- \to \Xi^-\gamma)< 1.3 \times 10^{-4}$ from LHCb \cite{LHCb:2021hfz} and with the previous Standard-Model predictions shown in Table \ref{tab:xi_gamma_branching_ratios}, except for that of Ref.~\cite{Liu:2011ema}, which is about a factor 10 higher.
 Our Standard-Model prediction of the $\Xi^-_b \to \Xi^- \mu^+\mu^-$ differential branching fraction, shown in Fig.~\ref{fig:XibXimmumu}, has central values approximately 25\% below the prediction of Ref.~\cite{Rui:2025ajk}, but is consistent with Ref.~\cite{Rui:2025ajk} within the combined uncertainties.
-We look forward to future experimental results for this decay.
+We caution that the treatment of charm-loop and nonfactorizable effects in the decay processes is unsatisfactory, and more work is needed to fully control these effects; the primary contribution of this paper is the precise lattice calculation of the local form factors.